aravindguna/USA-HOUSE-PRICE-PREDICTION/README.md

 If everything goes well, you should be able to see the predcited Price of the house on the HTML page! alt text

-Other than running the model in local machine i also deployed the model in heruko website and created a unique website to do the prediction which can be done in the following URL : https://usa-house-price-prediction.herokuapp.com/
+Other than running the model in local machine i also deployed the model in heruko website and created a unique URL to do the prediction which can be done in the following URL : https://usa-house-price-prediction.herokuapp.com/